kmwright1/kmwright1.github.io/index.md

 ## About My Project

 For my 2020 DREU Project I am creating an immersive virtual reality environment.
-This virtual reality simulation will be used to not only help others but to also
+Virtual Reality is known for being immersive and can provide a hands on learning experience.
+This virtual reality simulation will be used to not only help others but to also create new studies.
+I am using Unity to build this virtual environment.
+I will also be using an Oculus Quest to test out my virtual reality environment.
+Below I have provided a few of my project goals and a link to my final report.

+**Project Goals:**
+* Create plain VR Environment in Unity.
+* Add static elements to the Unity scene.
+* Create hands on animations.
+* Make environment interactable.
+* Test environment with Occulus Quest.

 [My Final Report](files/finalreport.pdf)